jimdigriz/winci/README.md

  * `m4`
  * `unzip`

-Before starting to build the image, you need to download the [Windows 11 Insider Preview ISO (Dev Channel, tested with build 25227, filename `Windows11_InsiderPreview_Client_x64_en-us_25227.iso`)](https://www.microsoft.com/software-download/windowsinsiderpreviewiso) into the top of project directory.
+Before starting to build the image, you need to download either a [Windows 11 Insider Preview ISO (tested with Dev Channel, tested with build 25227, filename `Windows11_InsiderPreview_Client_x64_en-us_25227.iso`)](https://www.microsoft.com/software-download/windowsinsiderpreviewiso) or [Windows 10 ISO (tested with 22H2, filename `Win10_22H2_English_x64.iso`)](https://www.microsoft.com/software-download/windows10ISO) into the top of project directory.

 Make sure you have at least 30 GiB of disk space to work with.